lmaccherone/documentdb-utils/README.md

 ### Extended functionality ###

+* All `query<entity>s` methods now accept MongoDB-like queries which are atuomatically converted to SQL by [sql-from-mongo](https://www.npmjs.com/package/sql-from-mongo).
+You can still send in strings or objects with parameters as before, but it senses that the query is a MongoDB like query and acts accordingly.

 * `<old-method>Array(..., callback)` as short-hand for `.toArray()` calls.
 Example:  `readDocumentsArray(collectionLink, callback)`.
 This alone makes it easier to use higher order async functions, but I'm not done yet.

 * `<old-method>Multi(linkArray, ..., callback)` and `<old-method>ArrayMulti(linkArray, ..., callback)` as automatic fan-out to multiple collections, sprocs, etc. for each method whose first parameter is a link.
 If you want to run the same query against multiple collections or call a sproc by the same name in different collections, you can now do that with one line.
 The results are automatically aggregated into a single callback response.
 Example: `executeStoredProcedureMulti(arrayOfCollecitonLinks, 'countDocuments', callback)`.

-* Aggregated stats on the number of round trips and RU costs used by `...Multi()` operations.
+* Aggregated stats on the number of round trips, request unit costs, retries, time lost to retries as well as total execution time for operations.

 * `<old-method>AsyncJSIterator(item, callback)` wrapper of methods to enable use of async.js's higher order functions like map, filter, etc. This is used internally to provide the multi-link capability but you can use it yourself to compose your own.
 See test code for examples.